officialcodycodes/hunt-the-wumpus/README.md

 # hunt-the-wumpus
-A recreation of the famous Hunt the Wumpus game; written in C++ and incorporated OOP principles.
+A recreation of the famous Hunt the Wumpus game; written in C++ with incorporated OOP principles.